statseeker/grafana-statseeker-datasource/README.md

 ## Prerequisites

 * A Statseeker v5.2, or later, server
-* A Grafana v4.3, or later, server (cannot be installed on the Statseeker server), see https://grafana.com/ for links to download packages and instructions on installation, and basic configuration of Grafana for your environment.
+* A Grafana v4.3, or later, server, see https://grafana.com/ for links to download packages and instructions on installation, and basic configuration of Grafana for your environment.

 ## Installation